-To understand a complex system, we must consider its entire form and function, how it has evolved to its present state and its potential future developmental pathway.
+To understand a complex system, we must consider its substance, form and function, as well as its evolution to its present state and its potential future developmental pathway.
 The universe itself can be considered as a colossal complex system.
-Knowledge of its initial state and possible future direction is critical to our understanding of its present condition.
-Such an understanding not only helps us gain a better perspective of our current world, but gives us an appreciation of our own place within it.
+Understanding the stages of its evolution helps us not only to gain a better perspective of its current condition, but also an appreciation of our own place within the scheme of existence.

 Consider the odyssey of a single minute particle, a constituent of the primeval fireball at the beginning of the universe which has travelled for over 13 billion years to become a part of the neuron of a human brain.
-We may try to envisage some of its journey - separated by colossal distances and eons of time -through the initial plasma of electrons and ions in the early universe and the expanse of hydrogen gas clouds.
-We may see it travelling on as part of a massive 'pro-galactic' formation; a spiral galaxy; a new star formation; a broiling star; post-supernova inter-stellar space; the sun's nebula; a molten planet in formation; the crust of the Earth; a forming inorganic molecule; organic matter; molecules in a pre-biotic state as precursors of the origin of life; a living cell; tissues inside the organisms; human zygote; and the mass of a developing embryo's brain.
+We may try to envisage some of its journey - separated by colossal distances and eons of time - through the initial plasma of electrons and ions in the early universe and the expanse of hydrogen gas clouds.
+We may see it travelling on as part of a massive 'pro-galactic' formation; a spiral galaxy; a new star formation; a broiling star; post-supernova interstellar space; the sun's nebula; a molten planet in formation; the crust of the Earth; a forming inorganic molecule; organic matter; molecules in a pre-biotic state as precursors of the origin of life; a living cell; tissues inside the organisms; human zygote; and the mass of a developing embryo's brain.
 These are but some of the many pathways that this minute primordial matter may have taken on its journey to becoming a part of the human brain.
-Now at last upon combining with billions of other particles, similarly on their travels through space and time, it is engaged in intellectual activity and in the complex process of manifesting self-awareness, perception and cognition, thus unfolding the potentialities inherent within it from the moment of its inception from the very beginning of 'time'.
-Indeed, viewing the universe from such a perspective allows us to see it as a magnificent unfolding evolutionary process and ourselves, including our human intellectual, social, and spiritual development, as an integral part.
+Now at last upon combining with billions of other particles similarly on their travels through space and time, it is engaged in intellectual activity and in the complex process of manifesting self-awareness, perception and cognition, thus unfolding the potentialities inherent within it from the moment of its inception from the presumed beginning of time.
+Indeed, viewing the universe from such a perspective allows us to see it as a magnificent unfolding evolutionary process and ourselves, including our human intellectual, social, and spiritual development, as its integral part.